When do you need planning permission for decking? Experts reveal when you do and when you don't

 Why do you need planning permission for decking?

-"When you come to sell your house, you will be asked if you have planning permission for the decking [if required], which can cause complications with the sale of your property if you haven't," explains Allan Jeffrey.
+"When you come to sell your house, you will be asked if you have planning permission for the decking [if required], which can cause complications with the sale of your property if you haven't," explains Jeffrey.
 "Planning permission is significant for safety and to ensure your property isn’t impacting on the environment or any neighbouring properties."

 If decking has been built over the guidelines without gaining planning permission, homeowners can apply for retrospective planning permission.
 However, this doesn't guarantee that it will be approved, and if refused, the decking will have to be removed.